Gyungbu/comp_animal_disease/README.md

 ## How to use

 ### 1. Prepare Merged Proportion File
-Place the csv file of your Merged Proportion File in the `./comp_animal_disease/input/`?folder.
+Place the csv file of your Merged Proportion File in the `./comp_animal_disease/input/` folder.

 Caveats: